Fitness to practise improvements made

-Changes include increasing support available to doctors, and obtaining key information shortly after receiving a complaint to help decide whether an investigation is needed.
-This process, known as provisional enquiries, has already prevented around 400 cases from going to a full investigation.
+Changes include increasing support available to doctors and obtaining key information after receiving a complaint.
+This is to help decide whether to investigate and is known as provisional enquiries.
+It has already prevented around 400 cases from going to a full investigation.

 If a doctor, who is being investigated, is very unwell, the GMC is now also able to pause the process so they can receive medical treatment.